You may be able to get an exemption from paying the RLWT. This means your withholder will not deduct RLWT from your residential property sale.

 - an individual or trust

-- selling a property eligible for the main home exclusion as per the bright-line property rule, which means you'll be exempt from paying tax on the sale.
+- selling a property eligible for the main home exclusion during the applicable 2, 5, or 10 year bright-line period, which means you'll be exempt from paying tax on the sale.

 Applying for an RLWT exemption

 If you can get the RLWT exemption, you'll need to apply before the settlement.

 Applying for a RLWT exemption for subdivisions is different.
 If you've subdivided or you're going to, you apply for each individual piece of subdivided land.
 You can do this by either using:

 - one IR1103 outlining all pieces of land the exemption applies to

 - separate IR1103 forms for each piece of land.

 For each piece of subdivided land, it will need its own Certificate of Title.
 If you do not have this, you'll need to include a copy of:

 - the subdivision plan, for example, master, sale or survey plan

 - any other supporting documents outlined on the IR1103.